 Jiawei (Janna) Lin

 I am a first-year Ph.D. student in Computer Science and Engineering at University of California, San Diego, where I work on safety and reliability in autonomous systems.
-I am co-advised by Prof. Sean Gao and Prof. Sylvia Herbert.
+I am co-advised by Prof. Sean/Sicun Gao in the Automation Algorithms Group and Prof. Sylvia Herbert in the Safe Autonomous Systems Group.

-Prior to joining UCSD, I graduated with a Bachelor of Science in Computer Science with Honors and Minor in Robotics in the College of Engineering at Cornell University.
-During my undergraduate studies, I've explored a wide range of topics in autonomous systems control.
-I was fortunate to work with Prof. Sarah Dean on model-based control for high-altitude balloons, Prof. Hadas Kress-Gazit on continuous execution of high-level collaborative tasks for heterogeneous robot teams, and Prof. Tapomayukh Bhattacharjee on whole-arm physical human-robot interaction (CoRL 2025).
+Prior to joining UCSD, I graduated with a Bachelor of Science in Computer Science with Honors in the College of Engineering at Cornell University.
+During my undergraduate studies, I've explored a wide range of topics in control.
+I was fortunate to work with Prof. Sarah Dean on model predictive control for high-altitude balloons (ICRA 2025), Prof. Hadas Kress-Gazit on specification-based control for heterogeneous electromechanical systems, and Prof. Tapomayukh Bhattacharjee on adaptive control methods for physical interaction studies (CoRL 2025).

 jal214 at ucsd dot edu / GitHub / Google Scholar / LinkedIn